-If you have any questions on the following items or something that is not addressed here, please do not hesitate to contact us.
+If you have any questions on the above items, or you are not sure about something that is not addressed here, please do not hesitate to contact us.
 We have attempted to list all the most common items, but we realize every situation is different and this list may not include every aspect for your project.
-We will do all we can to help you understand and navigate the process.
+We would love to help you understand the process!

 This question is one of the most popular ones we get during daily interaction with our customers.
 We offer a very complete package right from the start, so the answer to that question gets quite lengthy.
 This includes things like: complete exterior with log siding (protected with exterior sealer), double-pane insulated vinyl windows with shutters, insulated walls and ceilings, knotty pine interior with polyurethane finish, yellow pine solid wood floors, full electrical system including panel box, breakers, lights & ceiling fans, bathroom fixtures (even toilet paper & towel holders), solid pine kitchen cabinetry with dovetailed soft-close drawers, etc., etc. Even the shipping costs (within 50 miles), crane rental, setup costs, and taxes are all included!
 When a package is this inclusive it is sometimes easier to describe what we are not including.